 University of Sydney Library Collections

-Electronic resources are licenced for use by all University staff and students irrespective of location and are accessible through the catalogue, CrossSearch, the Library database pages.
-Access is also available, under licence, to alumni and other Library and community members
+Electronic resources are licenced for use by all University staff and students irrespective of location and are accessible through the catalogue, CrossSearch and the Library database pages.
+Access is also available, under licence, to alumni and other Library and community members.

 Most of the Library's print collections are arranged according to the Dewey Decimal Classification System.
 See this page for more information on call numbers, from our catalogue help pages.

 Collections (books, serials, non-book materials, etc.) are housed throughout the Library system according to subject area.
 Material is generally available for use by all members of the University of Sydney community.
 For details of the collections in our libraries, see the individual Library pages.

 Materials such as encyclopaedias, dictionaries, directories, indexes and abstracts for specific subject areas are available in the reference collections of most libraries.
 Increasingly, this information is available in electronic format.